kljr/SpringboardVM/README.md

 - Vagrant 1.8.6 or later
 - Ansible 2.2.0 or later, for faster provisioning and for automatic the creation of Drush aliases on your host computer.
-SpringboardVM will work without this (it's installed on the VM too), but you'll lose the automatic host-to-guest aliases, which are very helpful.
+SpringboardVM will work without this (it's installed on the VM too), but you'll lose the automatic host-to-guest drush aliases, which are very helpful.
 On OS X, Ansible is easily installed with Homebrew.

 If you have the following Vagrant plugins, no network/IP/Host configuration is required: